atcollab/at/docs/common/indx.rst

 The tracking engine is written in C for the best performance.
 Each passmethod is dynamically loaded on-demand when encountering the first element requiring it.

+See :doc:`passmethods` for a description of the available passmethods,

 .. toctree::
    :hidden: